anatomquantum/consensus.io/README.md

 “A self-regulating ecosystem where merit, trust, and truth flow naturally — and everyone has the opportunity to raise their voice.”

 "This is not a product, not a company, not a social network"

+“A platform where trust, merit, and truth emerge naturally, powered by Bitcoin, and where every human and AI agent has an equal opportunity to participate.”